TRACK & FIELD

 The women’s team set an Olympic record Tuesday, but not a good one.
 It gave up a seven-point end (like baseball’s innings), leading to the mercy rule being called in a 12-3 loss to Britain.

-NHL open to staying in games
+NHL open to

 Although the NHL has not committed to sending its players to the 2018 Winter Olympics in Pyeongchang, South Korea, many players and Team Canada executive Steve Yzerman have strongly endorsed the idea of again allowing the league’s players to represent their homelands.